-Human bodies don’t normally fly through the air, but last year that’s exactly what I witnessed while waiting for a red light to turn green.
+Human bodies don’t normally fly through the air, and I didn’t expect a real life lesson in normalcy bias, but last year that’s exactly what I witnessed while waiting for a red light to turn green.

 I was sitting in my Tahoe at an intersection not far from home when I heard the loud rumble of a truck engine.
 I couldn’t quite believe my eyes when a green pick-up veered around me, raced into the intersection and plowed into a white sedan.
 While my mind was registering this violent accident, I saw a scarecrow fly through the air.
 I took a few deep breaths, tried to remember the details of how the accident happened and waited to give my eyewitness account to the police who appeared on the scene within minutes.